savagerunderscorelex/musicislife/logs.md

 7:49 PM I'm trying to work on the animation for the vinyls.
 I create the animation itself, but I'm trying to figure out the controls for pausing and playing the animation on clicking a vinyl.

+## 10/25

+8:01 AM I was working on the animation yesterday, but I forgot to add a log (I've been super lazy recently).

+I figured out how to play and pause the animation on click!!
+The function works all the time instead of just once, since that was the issue I was dealing with before.
+I solved this issue by adding and removing classes that control the animation play state.